-from a yearly calibration exercise.
+Comparing our measures with the existing empirical literature is not trivial.
+We discussed above some of the potential discrepancies.
+There are 'technical' differences as well.
+First, VARs and general equilibrium models are estimated using quarterly data, while our multipliers are produced from a yearly calibration exercise.
 Second, the definition adopted for the government spending differ across studies, and in no case it contemplates a disaggregation based on functional classification.
 Finally, almost all these studies focus on either the US or the Euro area.
-Two exceptions are Giordano et al. (2007) and Caprioli and Momigliano (2011), who estimate government spending multipliers using the SVAR identification proposed by Blanchard and Perotti (2002) applied to quarterly Italian data.48 To make their numbers somehow comparable with our (yearly) impact multipliers, we calculate the cumulative consumption multipliers over the first 4 quarters, as explained in footnote 45.
+Two exceptions are Giordano et al. (2007) and Caprioli and Momigliano (2011), who estimate government spending multipliers using the SVAR identification proposed by Blanchard and Perotti (2002) applied to quarterly Italian data.48 To make their numbers somehow comparable with our (yearly) impact multipliers, we calculate the cumulative consumption multipliers over the first 4 quarters, as explained in footnote 43.
 For Giordano et al. (2007), we calculate an yearly consumption multiplier of around 0.4, while for Caprioli and Momigliano (2011) we find it to be around 0.5.49 These estimates are of the same order of magnitude of the above mentioned total impact multiplier (0.73), obtained in the case of highly persistent health shocks.

 It is well known that for the US, scholars obtain contrasting results for the consumption reaction to government spending shocks.
 Among others, Blanchard and Perotti (2002) estimate a positive response of private consumption to a shock in purchases of goods and services (both current and capital), during the the first 4 quarters.
 Ramey (2011), using exogenous shocks on military spending, finds that this response is either zero or negative in the first 4 quarters.
-Our results are compatible with both studies.
+Although under the period of our analysis the US health system was very different from the Italian one, our results could be arguably compatible with both studies.
 On the one hand, the government spending variable used by Blanchard and Perotti (2002) contains also health related expenditures that, consistently with our story, can contribute to generate a positive reaction of consumption on impact.
-On the other hand, according to our empirical estimates, defense spending has no effect on consumption variability.50 Simulating such a shock within our framework, would unambiguously generates a negative wealth effect.
+On the other hand, according to our empirical estimates, defense spending has no effect on consumption variability.50 Simulating such a (defense) spending shock within our framework, would unambiguously generates a negative consumption multiplier (both in the short and in the long run) due to the plain negative wealth effect.